 7.1.
-At Saint Christina's School, we are committed to ensure equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of sex, sexual orientation, race, gender, disability, religion or socio-economic background.
+At Saint Christina's School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the School, irrespective of age, disability, race, religion or belief, sex, sexual orientation, gender reassignment, pregnancy / maternity or marriage / civil partnership.
 We aim to develop a culture of inclusion and diversity in which all those connected with the School feel proud of their identity and able to participate fully in School life.